 Maybe it’s more than you want to know about heat, but it’s important to understand so you can make the right decision as to what type of patio heater to purchase.

 Heat, is heat right?
 Well, not exactly; there is radiant heat, convection heat, and conduction heat.
 Since we are looking into outdoor patio heaters, we’ll be most interested in Radiant heat sources as they heat objects and not the air.

-Infrared heat is transmitted through electromagnetic waves / infrared waves, and it heats objects, not the air.
+Infrared heat is transmitted through electromagnetic waves / infrared waves, and it heats objects, such as patio furniture, and not the air.
 The hotter the source of heat, the more infrared energy is emitted.

 If you were to come from the shade, walk into the sunlight and feel the instant heat from the sun, you would be experiencing radiant heat.
 Infrared heat warms the objects it hits as they absorb the infrared light energy; infrared heat does not heat the air; otherwise, you would have felt the heat in the shade.

 Items affected by the radiant heat will disperse the energy that they have absorbed and, in the right conditions, can help to warm an area itself.

 All you ever wanted to know about heat and then some is right here: Types of Heat.

 Natural gas heaters are really convenient; as long as the gas bill is paid, turn it on.
 Natural gas in a home setting typically comes in from the main gas line out at the street and flows to the furnace, possibly the kitchen, clothes dryer, and sometimes the home’s fireplace.

 It is possible to connect to natural gas for an outdoor heater if the Gas Co serves your street.
 If a storm comes, knocks out the power, you should still have gas service and a source of heat.

 If you’re not already hooked up with a natural gas meter, it’s going to cost you to install it.